orthecreedence/cl-async/threading.md

 Here, we create a notifier (which sits in the event loop inactive), start a thread that does work in the backgorund (while we continue to process events in our main thread).
-Once *all of our hard work* is done, the event is marked as active and then libevent triggers the callback attached to our event *in our main thread*.
+Once *all of our hard work* is done, the event is marked as active and then cl-async triggers the callback attached to our event *in our main thread*.

 Note that we save the result of our work into `result`.
 We can do this without